Coloureds: Dutch Cape Colony/Cape Colony/Cape Province

-Before the Malays, the first Asian slaves who were brought to the Cape were the Indians, followed by Sri Lankans and the Bangladeshis (also known as 'Bengali').
-Due to its spices and other goods, India was a vital trading partner for the Netherlands, hence the Dutch East India Company.
-Within the same era that the Cape was colonised, India, Sri Lanka and Bangladesh were colonised by the Dutch.
-From the beginning of slavery until the Cape fell under British rule, many Indians, Sri Lankans and Bangladeshis were brought to the Cape as slaves.
+Before the arrival of the Malays, the first Asian slaves brought to the Cape were Indians, followed by Sri Lankans and Bangladeshis (also known as 'Bengali').
+Due to its spices and other goods, India was a vital trading partner for the Netherlands, and hence for the Dutch East India Company.
+Within the same era that the Cape was colonised, the Dutch also colonised parts of India, Sri Lanka and Bengal.
+From the beginning of slavery until the Cape fell under British rule in the early 19th century, many Indians, Sri Lankans and Bangladeshis were brought to the Cape as slaves.
 These South Asian slaves were mostly farmworkers, carpenters, craftsmen, domestic workers and cooks.
 One of the earliest and most prominent Indian slaves in the Cape was Angela Van Bengale (who hailed from the region of Bengal), who had a marriage and relationships with different white men and conceived 10 mixed-race children.
-At one stage, Indians were the largest group of Asian slaves until the numbers dropped during the 18th century due to the restricted importation of Asian slaves.
-Due to the miscegenation that occurred on a large scale, the majority of Indian slaves, Sri Lankan slaves and Bangladeshi slaves in the Cape were interracially mixed into the Cape Coloured community while the minority of these South Asian slaves (who were Muslims) were assimilated into the Cape Malay community.
-These Indians also influenced Cape Malay cuisine (with dishes such as Butter chicken, Roti, Samosas, Chicken Ahni, Biryani, Fish curry, Chicken curry, other curries and the use of many spices), which, in turn, influenced the traditional dishes of the Cape Coloured community especially in the current Western Cape.
+At one stage, Indians formed the largest group of Asian slaves until their numbers dropped during the 18th century due to the restricted importation of Asian slaves.
+Due to large-scale miscegenation, the majority of Indian slaves, Sri Lankan slaves and Bangladeshi slaves in the Cape were interracially mixed into the Cape Coloured community, while the minority of these South Asian slaves (who were Muslims) were assimilated into the Cape Malay community.
+These Indians also influenced Cape Malay cuisine (with dishes such as butter chicken, roti, samosas, chicken ahni, biryani, fish curry, chicken curry, other curries, and the use of many spices), which, in turn, influenced the traditional dishes of the Cape Coloured community especially in the current Western Cape.